tanuj-26heisnbrg/tanuj-26heisnbrg/README.md

 - 🌱 I’m currently learning ... engineering .
 - 💞️ I’m looking to collaborate on ... nowhere
 - 📫 How to reach me ... please don't !!! ( if its neccessary then and only - https://www.linkedin.com/in/tanuj-kumar-yadav-061264288/ )
-- 😄 Pronouns: ... you / don't know me son !!!!
+- 😄 Pronouns: ... they / don't know me son !!!!
-- ⚡ Fun fact: ... i am going to be a Engineer .
+- ⚡ Fun fact: ... i am going to be an Engineer .

 <!---
 tanuj-26heisnbrg/tanuj-26heisnbrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.